-- (388) Many respondents indicate that the good performance of their consumer IoT products and services on relevant voice assistants and smart device operating systems is essential to compete in the consumer IoT sector. - (389) However, as explained in Chapter 5, the leading consumer IoT technology platforms are generally vertically integrated companies (Google, Amazon, Apple) that also offer first-party smart devices and consumer IoT services in competition with third parties present on their technology platforms.
-These leading consumer IoT players may have therefore incentives to restrict the operability of third-party products and services by limiting their access to the full functionalities of their technology platforms, thus influencing the functionalities and user experience they are able to provide.
+- (398) Many respondents indicate that the good performance of their consumer IoT products and services on relevant voice assistants and smart device operating systems is essential for competing in the consumer IoT sector. - (399) However, as explained in Chapter 5, the leading consumer IoT technology platforms are generally vertically integrated companies (Google, Amazon, Apple) that also offer first-party smart devices and consumer IoT services in competition with third parties present on their technology platforms.
+These leading consumer IoT players may therefore have incentives to restrict the operability of third-party products and services by limiting their access to the full functionalities of their technology platforms, thus influencing the functionalities and user experience they are able to provide.
 One respondent summarises this concern as follows: "competition threats arise from the fact that access to such interfaces can be hindered or limited discriminating negatively those companies that compete with voice assistant providers in other markets.
-For example, a company that manages Voice Assistants or other Interfaces can refrain others from full access to all its features or from customization possibilities, which would reduce competition possibilities". - (390) From a technical perspective, respondents explain that consumer IoT technology platform providers allow fewer capabilities and features to third-party smart devices and consumer IoT services (compared with their first-party products and services) by exposing less functionalities through the APIs available for third parties.
+For example, a company that manages Voice Assistants or other Interfaces can refrain others from full access to all its features or from customization possibilities, which would reduce competition possibilities". - (400) From a technical perspective, respondents explain that providers of consumer IoT technology platforms permit fewer capabilities and features for third-party smart devices and consumer IoT services (compared with their first-party products and services) by exposing fewer functionalities through the APIs available for third parties.
 Meanwhile, technology platform providers have unrestricted access to their own APIs, which makes interoperability with their first-party products more reliable and enables a richer user experience and smoother functioning.
-In addition, the set-up processes and on-boarding experiences of first-party products and services are generally more straightforward than for third parties. - (391) With respect to voice assistants in particular, third parties may have limited access to the voice assistant's APIs, reducing the richness of voice-control functionalities for their products and services as compared with the first-party offer. - (392) Similarly, some wearable device manufacturers submit that providers of smart mobile device operating systems provide limited access to APIs for the companion apps on which their wearable devices rely.
+Although certain restrictions at the API level might be justified by security aspects, the Commission notes that the majority of respondents believe that many interoperability limitations are unjustified or could at least be significantly reduced without affecting security.
+In addition, the set-up processes and on-boarding experiences of first-party products and services are generally more straightforward than for third parties. - (401) With respect to voice assistants in particular, third parties may have limited access to the voice assistant's APIs, reducing the richness of voice-control functionalities for their products and services as compared to the first-party offer. - (402) Similarly, some wearable device manufacturers submit that providers of smart mobile device operating systems provide limited access to APIs for the companion apps on which their wearable devices rely.
 At the same time, smart mobile device operating system providers themselves have unrestricted access to APIs with respect to the companion apps for the wearable devices that they offer in competition with third parties.